brian433677/X-Ray-Diagnosis/README.md

-# Medical Diagnosis Project
+# X-Ray Medical Diagnosis with Deep Learning

-This project is based on medical image diagnosis by building a chest X-ray classifier using Keras
+This project is based on medical image diagnosis by building a chest X-ray classifier using Keras.

+The purpose of this project is to utilize convolutional neural networks for visual recognition to help radiologists in identifying masses in chest.

 The workflow of the project is as follow: